jakunut453/Courega/README.md

 # Courega
 A Course registration portal to be used by Administrators.
 The application was built using Nodejs, HTML, CSS, EJS as a templating language and uses JSON files as a database.
 It allows a user to manage a database of students, courses and the registrations of students.
-Additionally the user can also see the profile of an individual course or student, where all their detatils are mentioned.
+Additionally the user can also see the profile of an individual course or student, where all their details are mentioned.

 ## Getting started
 ### Prerequisites